Surrounded by soaring mountains and next to a still-to-be-believed crystal clear lake, Annecy is beautiful, no doubt about it.

 After a simple breakfast this morning, we still had time to do one final walkaround before heading onto our next destination, and with the sun’s help said merci, au revoir to beautiful Annecy.

-I’m reminded at every turn by our trip of a lifetime to Switzerland last year, and maybe not oddly, by the feeling of Christmas that I’m sure Annecy would be ideal for.
+I’m reminded at every turn of our trip of a lifetime to Switzerland last year, and maybe not oddly, by the feeling of Christmas that I’m sure Annecy would be ideal for.
 It’s a bit far to trek back here by car for that but we’ve done worse if memory serves.
 Let’s see how the rest of the year plays out.